Nicola Napolitano (footballer)

 Nicola Napolitano (born 22 January 1983) is an Italian footballer who plays for Manfredonia at Lega Pro Seconda Divisione.

-Napolitano started his career at hometown club and Italian giant Internazionale.
+Napolitano started his career at his hometown club and Italian giant Internazionale.

-He made professional debut on 19 December 2002, a Coppa Italia match against Bari.
+He made his professional debut on 19 December 2002, a Coppa Italia match against Bari.
 In August 2003, he was loaned to Spezia of Serie C1.
 In July 2005, he was loaned to Pavia along with Riccardo Meggiorini.

-Since released by Inter in summer 2007, he was signed by Gubbio of Lega Pro Seconda Divisione in January 2008.
-After unattached again, he was signed by Manfredonia of same level in January 2009.
+Since being released by Inter in summer 2007, he was signed by Gubbio of Lega Pro Seconda Divisione in January 2008.
+After being unattached again, he was signed by Manfredonia of the same level in January 2009.